 A student holding an Illinois elementary or standard special education teaching certificate is not required to complete additional clinical hours in those areas in which they have previously had supervised experience.
-Such a student is not required to repeat student teaching if he/ she provides documentation from the institution at which he/she completed student teaching, showing that his/her student teaching was in K through third grade and/or he/ she has successfully taught at these grade levels.
+Such a student is not required to repeat student teaching if he/ she provides documentation from the institution at which he/she completed student teaching, showing that his/her student teaching was in K through third grade and/or he/ she has successfully taught at these grade levels full-time for a minimum of 6 months.
 Students who have an Illinois teaching certificate do not need to complete additional general education requirements.